NEW: Explore Poland with train routes now available right here. Book fast, city-to-city trips today.Book now

 How long is the train trip from Paris to Bruges (Brugge)?

-What is the fastest train from Paris to Bruges (Brugge)?
+How much is the train from Paris to Bruges (Brugge)?

-Is there a direct train from Paris to Bruges (Brugge)?
+Can you take a high-speed train from Paris to Bruges (Brugge)?

 What are the train times from Paris to Bruges (Brugge)?